harmonicalchemy/modular-emacs/README.md

 ### Clone RMOO MOO Client from Github: _(optional)_

 **RMOO** is a LambdaMOO client for Emacs that will also work with other MUDs as well.
 Many **LambdaMOO** features are supported by `RMOO` which is more than most `MUD` clients these days.
 Since I intend to get back into MOO programming I am looking for the best possible Emacs client to start with.
-I first found Matt Campbell's original `rmoo` on Gighub at: `https://github.com/toddsundsted/rmoo`...
+I first found Matt Campbell's original `rmoo` on Github at: `https://github.com/toddsundsted/rmoo`...
 But then I found a fork that has been somewhat improved and was last updated November 16, 2018...
 This fork was made by **lisdude** on Github: `https://github.com/lisdude/rmoo`...
 I have forked this fork into my own Github account in order to add more features if needed...

 ```
     $ cd ~/me.emacs.d/lisp/my-modules